 Channel 13 WTHR Investigates recently reported on a controversial story about Short-Term Health insurance and asked me to be a part of it being a health care professional.

-The story is about a family that had been using short-term health insurance and the women was diagnosed with breast cancer.
+The story is about a family that had been using short-term health insurance and the woman was diagnosed with breast cancer.
 The policy she had purchased was good for 90 days.
 Upon the initial diagnosis, the insurance company denied the claims.
-At the end after a formal appeal, hiring an attorney and having channel 13 investigate, the insurance company agreed to pay the claim.
+In the end, after a formal appeal, hiring an attorney, and having channel 13 investigate, the insurance company agreed to pay the claim.

 With short-term health insurance, companies will conduct Post-Claim Underwriting.
 This is the practice of researching previous medical records to determine if the condition had been previously diagnosed or had signs or symptoms.
 If the company finds evidence that the situation was pre-existing, then they will deny the claim.
 One of the issues with Post Claim Underwriting is it delays the process of paying the claims, which can lead to delayed treatment.

 With individual health insurance becoming more and more unaffordable in Indiana, short-term health insurance has become a solution for some.

 Guide to short-term policies.

 1. These policies are not for everyone.
 You need to be in good health, not being treated for any conditions.

 2. Look at the term of the policy.
 Most policies are for 90 days, but there are new products called 4×3 which provides coverage for 12 months.
 The 4×3 is four short-term policies but underwritten with one application.
 In this arrangement, the policy will restart every 90 days.